dzimine/writing/drafts/Stormless.md

 `sls stackstorm info --pack slack`

 Oh my!
-There're so many what are they?
+There're so many! what are they?
 I guess I need a PR to print action description.
-Meantme, `| grep admin` will get us the one we need: `slack.users.admin.invite`.
+Meantime, `| grep admin` will get us the one we need: `slack.users.admin.invite`.
 Let's inquire the action for it's parameters:

 ```
 $ sls stackstorm info --action slack.users.admin.invite